 Can Primers Be Left Unpainted or Serve as a Final Coat?

 Primers are meant to be painted over, and leaving them unpainted may post the risk of dirt adhering, making repaints difficult.
-Oil-based primer on exterior wood may be okay, but consider applying a final coat over your primer coat just to be safe.
+A good oil-based primer on exterior wood may be okay, but consider applying a final coat over your primer coat just to be safe.

 FAQ on Kilz Primer